 § 2-442.
-Land Planning (8239, 8322).
+Land Planning (8329, 8322)

-(a) Land Planning is an elective course for two or three semester hours of graded credit.

-(b) The course may be offered as a seminar.
+- (a) Land Planning is an elective course for two or three semester hours of graded credit. - (b) The course may be offered as a seminar.
 When it is a seminar, the instructor shall have the discretion not to give a final examination.
 When not so offered, the instructor shall have the discretion to grade students in this course by a final examination or by a substantive paper that satisfies the Rigorous Writing Requirement set forth in Section 2-501.

-(c) Prerequisites for taking the course are Property I and II.

-(d) In publications, the description of the course shall be approximately as follows:
+- (c) The prerequisites for taking the course is Property. - (d) In publications, the description of the course shall be approximately as follows: